|

 Mediocre & Poor Compound Words

-If you need to create a word, but can’t think of a mid-dot or a good
+If you want to create a word, but can’t think of a mid-dot or a good

 compound word, then use a mediocre compound word.
 In fact most